arthurprs/qfilter/README.md

 # Qfilter

-Efficient bloom filter like datastructure, based on the [Rank Select Quotient Filter (RSQF)](https://dl.acm.org/doi/pdf/10.1145/3035918.3035963).
+Efficient bloom filter like data structure, based on the [Rank Select Quotient Filter (RSQF)](https://dl.acm.org/doi/pdf/10.1145/3035918.3035963).

 This is a small and flexible general-purpose [AMQ-Filter](https://en.wikipedia.org/wiki/Approximate_Membership_Query_Filter).
-It not only supports approximate membership testing like a bloom filter but also deletions, merging (not implemented), resizing and [serde](https://crates.io/crates/serde) serialization.
+It not only supports approximate membership testing like a bloom filter but also deletions, merging, resizing and [serde](https://crates.io/crates/serde) serialization.

 * High performance